 This list of resources focuses on psychological and social impacts of ART on children conceived via ART and on their families.
 The list also provides resources related to ethical and legal issues associated with ART.
 For the most part, resources on this list are available electronically at no charge.

 AFA is committed to help people create their families of choice, focusing on reproductive and sexual health, infertility prevention and treatment, and family-building options including adoption and third party solutions.
 Resources include fact sheets on talking with children aboutovum and sperm donation that list resources for parents and for children.

 This society's online materials include ART consumer-information booklets, news, ethics committee reports, practice guidelines, and other reference and educational material, including a publication titled Annotated Bibliography for Children and Parents of Assisted Reproduction (2012).

 This site was developed by the Harvard Medical School Center for Mental Health and Media as an educational tool for parents who have used ART and their children.
 The site includes audio clips and written transcripts from parents and children and advice on how to talk to children and adolescents about ART, secrecy vs. openness, and potential pitfalls.
 Also included are an ART timeline, definitions, links to related organizations, and recommended reading.

 Conception Network (U.K.)

-This network provides information and support to help parents openly discuss their children’s origins, whether through donor insemination or following treatment with donated gametes.
+This network provides information and support to help parents openly discuss their children's origins, whether through donated sperm, eggs, or embryos.
 The site includes annotated lists of books and links to resources.
-Some materials can be downloaded free of charge, including the “Telling and Talking” booklet series.
+Some materials can be downloaded free of charge.
+Booklets in the series "Telling and Talking" are available for purchase.
 Members can also join an online discussion forum.